tisnik/presentations/docs/summer_camp_2021/top5languages.md

 * Go
 * JavaScript

-## Další jazyky používané v Red Hatu
+## Other programming languages used in Red Hat

 * Ruby
 * Groovy